 - Academic Conduct Suspension or Dismissal from the University.
 Academic Conduct Suspension shall be for a minimum of one semester following the semester the student is found responsible for academic misconduct.
 Dismissal from the University shall be reserved for the most serious or egregious instances of academic misconduct.

 - Denial of a degree or certificate for which requirements have been completed or revocation of an awarded student’s degree or certificate.
 Grounds for denial or revocation include convincing evidence that the degree recipient engaged academic misconduct serious enough to negate the legitimate completion of one or more substantive requirements of that degree or certificate.
 Revocation of an awarded degree or certificate requires the additional approval of the President of the University.

-- A student may appeal any decision of the Academic Integrity Committee to the Vice President of Academic Services, whose decision shall be final.
+- A student may appeal any decision of the Academic Integrity Committee to the Provost/Vice President of Academic Affairs, whose decision shall be final.

 In order to ensure that the highest standards of professional and ethical conduct are promoted and supported at the University, students must adhere to the prescribed professional and ethical standards of the profession or discipline for which the student is preparing, as adopted or recognized as authoritative by the relevant academic program.

 The Provost/Vice President of Academic Affairs may suspend a student or restrict a student’s access to University premises and/or University activities for which the student might otherwise be eligible prior to an initial inquiry, hearing, or determination if there is reasonable cause to believe that a student poses a danger to him or herself, endangers the safety of other persons or property, or is an ongoing threat of disrupting the academic process.